-Related work in interactive parallel discrete event simulation is described in [Steinman 1991] and in [Franks et al. 1997].
-In [Steinman 1991] a message type called an external event enables interaction with the simulator.
+Related work in interactive parallel discrete event simulation is described in Steinman [1991] and in Franks et al. [1997].
+In Steinman, a message type called an external event enables interaction with the simulator.
 These events can steer, sample and query the simulation in progress.
-The approach of [Franks et al. 1997] allows for the testing of what-if scenarios provided they are interjected before a deadline.
+The approach of Franks et al. allows for the testing of what-if scenarios provided they are interjected before a deadline.
 Alternatives are examined sequentially by using a rollback mechanism to erase exploration of one path in order to begin exploration of another.
 In contrast to these methods, our algorithm dynamically creates and evaluates multiple alternatives to allow concurrent exploration of multiple paths.
 New versions of an executing simulation can be dynamically cloned to evaluate alternative paths.
 Because the cloned simulation proceeds in parallel with the original, an increased number of alternatives can be evaluated.

-Cloning was suggested by [von Neumann 1956] more than 40 years ago to provide fault-tolerance.
+Cloning was suggested by von Neumann [1956] more than 40 years ago to provide fault-tolerance.
 Fault-tolerance is ensured by providing identical processes, identical transactions, duplicate data, or redundant services [Schneider 1990].
 Cloning can also improve throughput by placing process replicas in the proximity of where a service is needed [Goldberg 1992; Schneider 1990].
-Cloning is suggested as a solution for concurrency control in real-time databases [Bestavros 1994] and to improve accuracy of simulation results, i.e. to run multiple independent replications then averaging their results at the end of the runs.
-For example, in [Heidelberger 1991; Glynn and Heidelberger 1991] research focuses on how to achieve statistical efficiency of replications spread on different machines.
-In [Vakili 1992] replications are synchronized via a shared clock.
-In this way the same event occurs at the same time at all replicas.
+Cloning is suggested as a solution for concurrency control in real-time databases [Bestavros 1994] and to improve accuracy of simulation results-to run multiple independent replications then average their results at the end of the runs.
+For example, in Heidelberger [1991] and Glynn and Heidelberger [1991], research focuses on how to achieve statistical efficiency of replications spread on different machines.
+In Vakili [1992], replications are synchronized via a shared clock.
+In this way the same event occurs at the same time in all replicas.

-Cloning is also used in sequential simulations to propagate faults in digital circuits [Lentz et al. 1999], modeling of flexible manufacturing systems [Davis 1998] or to fork transactions in simulation languages [Henriksen 1997].
+Cloning is also used in sequential simulations to propagate faults in digital circuits [Lentz et al. 1999], to model flexible manufacturing systems [Davis 1998] or to fork transactions in simulation languages [Henriksen 1997].
 Sequential simulation languages typically clone dummies ("shadows") to do time-based waiting [Schriber and Brunner 1997].

-The incremental update schemes of process migration algorithms such as [Zayas 1987] are similar in philosophy to our virtual logical process scheme (covered in a later section).
+The incremental update schemes of process migration algorithms such as Zayas [1987] are similar in philosophy to our virtual logical process scheme (covered in a later section).
 The common goal is to reduce the cost of copying the virtual address space between clones.
-The process migration algorithms differ in that only one active clone is supported while we allow for multiple clones.
+The process migration algorithms differ from ours in that they only support one active clone, while we allow for multiple clones.
 Our main motivation is to develop a parallel model that supports an efficient, simple, and effective way to explore and compare alternate scenarios.
-This is decidedly different than the studies reported above.
+This is decidedly different from the studies reported above.